-1. Without Self-Awareness We Can’t Walk our Way to Freedom
+1. Without Self-Awareness, We Can’t Walk our Way to Freedom

 This can include using personality models to gather information about ourselves, noticing our inner dialogue, finding clarity on our deepest fears and core motivations.

-Self-awareness also means getting to know yourself as a friend – what makes us happy or annoys the heck out of us (and why!), what do we truly want in life (separate from what our friends want or what society tells us we should want), what do we need to live mind-body healthy (I don’t mean broad health information but your boundaries, limitations, mental or physical health realities, etc.), what helps you feel good in your own skin?
+Self-awareness also means getting to know yourself like a friend – what makes us happy or annoys the heck out of us (and why!), what do we truly want in life (separate from what our friends want or what society tells us we should want), what do we need to live mind-body healthy (I don’t mean broad health information but your boundaries, limitations, mental or physical health realities, etc.), what helps you feel good in your own skin?

-Where do we keep meeting with resistance or pain and can we identify a pattern of thought or behavior tangled up with this?
+Where do we keep meeting with resistance or pain and can we identify a pattern of thought or behaviour tangled up with this?
 What is our story – does it serve us or are we ready to write a new one?

 While this may seem obvious to some, what I’ve experienced is that most women do not know themselves, they live on auto-pilot tending to everyone else’s needs or trying to keep up, and/or they’re afraid to slow down long enough to go inward and do the soul-stretching work that leads to becoming their whole, happiest, healthiest, truest selves.